Jordyn Woods’ Reported 50lb Weight Loss Is Getting Noticed, ‘Ya Losing Weight Sis’

 Interestingly, The Daily Mail reports that Jordyn’s weight loss “inspiration” came from Khloe Kardashian.
 Khloe is said to have reflected on her own weight loss following her divorce from Lamar Odom – it “cleared her head,” the newspaper states.
 A suggestion of advice from Khloe to Jordyn is then made.

-2018 was, of course, a different era.
-The cheating scandal involving Jordyn and Khloe’s now-ex, Tristan Thompson was yet to break.
-Dominating every headline around since February 2019, Khloe’s split from Tristan (and Jordyn’s involvement in it) now comes in a timeline courtesy of Us Magazine.
+The year 2018 was, of course, a different era.
+The cheating scandal involving Jordyn and Khloe’s now-ex, Tristan Thompson, was yet to break.
+Dominating every headline around since February 2019, Khloe’s split from Tristan (and Jordyn’s involvement in it) now comes in a timeline courtesy of Us Weekly.

 Woods has spent significant chunks of time surrounded by a family known for their curves.
 The entire Kardashian-Jenner clan are renowned for their voluptuous frames.
 Likewise curvy as Woods may be, she also appears to have channeled the family’s love of fitness.
 In 2018, Jordyn spoke to E!
 News about her workouts.